 Based on the number of stems you are planting; you can use medium to large size orchid pots.
 Provide enough space to the plant, so its root can grow and expand and don’t get choked.

-If you are planting it indoor, then the aesthetic of the container becomes essential.
+If you are planting it indoors, then the aesthetic of the container becomes essential.
 You can use two pots where you put the growing pot inside the other decorative one.